Societatea de Transport București: History

-The original STB appeared on 14 April 1908, as a 40-year concession that had its goal the electrification of all the tram lines in Bucharest.
+The original STB appeared on 14 April 1908, as a 40-year concession that had as its goal the electrification of all the tram lines in Bucharest as its goal.
 It inherited a fleet of horse-pulled trams and more recent electric trams.
 Up to the 1930s, it was the only way of public transportation in Bucharest, only operating trams until the introduction of Leonida-Renault/Chevrolet/Henschel buses.
 In 1936, STB changes its name to SCTB (Societatea Comunală de Tramvaie București).

 After World War II, in 1948, it was taken over by the Romanian state and changed its name to ITB (Întreprinderea de Transport București).
 Despite some achievements in the late 1940s-early 1950s (introduction of the first trolleybus in 1949 and also the introduction of the first post-war tram, V951 Festival), it encountered various problems due to the very low medium speed, overcrowding due to the rapid expansion of the city, which were all put as a justification to build a metro in 1953.
 Despite this, the metro project was postponed due to the fragile economy of the Romanian state in the 1950s.

 The 1960s brought an era that would help expand the ITB.
-The first modern and locally-made trolleybuses were introduced (Rocar TV2E in 1958 and TV20E in 1970) and Karosa, and TV buses were also put into service.
+The first modern and locally made trolleybuses were introduced (Rocar TV2E in 1958 and TV20E in 1970) and Karosa, and TV buses were also put into service.
 Starting with the 1970s, it acquired more modern vehicles, such as the V3A in 1971-1972, the Leyland Royal Tiger Worldmaster (bodied by Hargaaz and Merkavim in Israel) buses in 1969, in 1973-1974 the Ikarbus Zemun IK4 buses from Yugoslavia, the Tatra T4R trams from Czechoslovakia, and the Ikarus 260 and 280 buses from Hungary in 1974.
-The peak of the RATB network was maintained between 1977 and 1982 before the Bucharest Metro was built.
+The peak of the ITB network was maintained between 1977 and 1982 before the Bucharest Metro was built.
 The Rocar DAC buses and trolleybuses were introduced in 1979, set to replace some of the older material the ITB used, that dated from the 1950s and 1960s.